Elizabeth Holmes made an 'attempt to flee the country' after her conviction, prosecutors say – KION546

 In an earlier court filing, Holmes’ attorneys argued for her release from custody pending appeal, saying she was not a flight risk or a threat to the community.

-Holmes has been ordered to turn herself into custody on April 27, 2023.
+Holmes has been ordered to turn herself into custody on April 27, 2023, at which point her prison sentence will begin.

 “There are not two systems of justice — one for the wealthy and one for the poor — there is one criminal justice system in this country,” prosecutors stated in the filing.
 They argue that “under that system, the time has come” for Holmes to answer for her crimes.